 So how do you make espresso with the Aeropress?
 Just follow these simple steps.

-- Grind your coffee beans to medium fine so that expressing can produce the ideal cup of espresso.
 If you use say a coarser ground coffee then they are too big and the hot water will flow freely through them, and the result is a cup of coffee that has a flat or maybe even sour taste.

-- Place a filter on the base cap and pour a bit of hot water on it before attaching it to the Aeropress tube.
+Pour a bit of hot water on it before attaching it to the Aeropress tube.
 The hot water helps get rid of any unpleasant tastes that the filter paper may have.

-- You will then add the coffee grounds and shake the cylinder to even out the powder.
+Even out the powder.
 Then place the second filter on the piston before you proceed to add hot water into the tube and place in the plunger.

-- Press the piston or plunger all the way down then pull it up and repeat the process while having the Aeropress positioned over a cup.
+Do this while having the Aeropress positioned over a cup.
 Press the entire amount of water from the tube through the base cap and take note the coffee puck.

 If it is compressed and looks like a hockey puck, then everything is well.
 Add more hot water and repeat the process.
 Use two tablespoons of the fine ground coffee to make a cup of espresso.